A statistical physics framework for optimal learning: Results

 We then use these schedules to train a DAE with $K=2$ on a randomly selected training set of $P=784$ images (corresponding to $\alpha_F = P/N = 1$).
-In Fig.~\ref{fig:mnist_dae}b, we compare the test-set MSE percent improvement relative to the constant strategy $\Delta = \Delta_F$.
-We observe that the optimal noise schedule yields improvements of up to approximately $40\%$.
+In Fig.~\ref{fig:mnist_dae}b, we observe that the optimal noise schedule yields MSE improvements of up to $40\%$ relative to the constant strategy $\Delta = \Delta_F$.
 This improvement is also apparent in the denoised images shown in Fig.~\ref{fig:mnist_dae}c.
 These results highlight the practical benefits of optimizing the noise schedule, confirming the applicability of our theoretical framework to real data.